 When Shirley moved to New York City in 1959, she was just starting out her modeling career.
 She was known for being the beautiful girl with sad, dark eyes, possibly a result of her traumatic early years.
 Upon moving to NYC, she started a job as a “bunny girl” at the Playboy Club.

 Represented by the Ford Agency, she also began to model for various fashion brands.
-Through her modelling work, she met Hans Lownds, a magazine photographer.
+Through her modeling work, she met Hans Lownds, a magazine photographer.
 Hans was 25 years older than Shirley but they clicked and quickly married in late 1960, becoming Sara Lownds.

 Sara Lownds was Hans’ third wife and he was the one to persuade her to change her name to Sara.
 The reason being that his first wife was named Shirley and he did not want to be reminded of her.